 - HR Assistant

-You’ll support the hiring process, manage records, update employee info, and help with training programs.
-If you’re organized and enjoy behind-the-scenes work that helps store teams run smoothly, this is a good fit. - Marketing Coordinator
+You’ll support the hiring process, manage records, update employee info, and help with training programs. - Marketing Coordinator

 This role involves supporting sales events, seasonal promotions, and in-store signage.
-You may also assist with online ad campaigns or internal communications.
-It suits someone with a creative mindset and basic marketing experience. - Customer Service Representative (Remote)
+You may also assist with online ad campaigns or internal communications. - Customer Service Representative (Remote)

 Salary